 To schedule a pickup date for showing a video in your class, please use our Media and Reserve Library Video Order Form.
 This form allows instructors to request media items to be pulled and held at the Media and Reserve Service Counter for pick up.

-Library users will be charged at a rate of $1 per day, per overdue media item.
 Media items on Reserve are charged Reserve overdue fines based on checkout period.

 Lost or Damaged Material